 Step 12J – Link Interest Expense and Interest Income to Income Statement

 Recommended Financial Modeling Course

-Hope you enjoyed the Free Financial Modeling Course.
-If you wish to learn Financial Modeling through our expert video lectures, you may also look at our Investment Banking Training Course.
+I hope you enjoyed the Free Financial Modeling Excel Guide.
+If you wish to learn Financial Modeling in Excel through our expert video lectures, you may also look at our Investment Banking Training.
 This is primarily 99 courses Investment Banking training bundle.
-This course starts from basics and takes you to advanced level of Investment Banking Job.
+This course starts from basics and takes you to the advanced level of Investment Banking Job.
 This course is divided into 5 parts –

 - Part 1 – Investment Banking Training – Core Courses